One of the most common questions we are asked is: “How long does a building survey or Homebuyer report take?”

-Firstly it depends on whether it’s a Homebuyer Report or a full building survey, It depends on the size of the house, the age of the property, the type and manner of construction, the extent of the defects we may find, the extent of furnishings and carpets, whether it’s raining and we have to keep nipping in and out between showers, and whether the vendor makes us a cup of tea or not!
+The time taken always varies based on the size and type of the house, the age of the property, the type and manner of construction, the extent and nature of the defects we may find, whether is occupied, the extent of furnishings and carpets, if it’s raining and we have to keep nipping in and out between showers, and whether the vendor makes us cups of tea or not too!

-But… if we assume a normal three-bedroom semi-detached house, perhaps with an extension or conservatory, on a nice day, typically furnished and with no particularly awkward defects, we would expect to take at least two and a half to three hours on site to carry out a building survey .
+If we are surveying and inspecting a typical three-bedroomed, semi-detached property, with an extension or conservatory, typically furnished and with no particularly awkward defects, on a nice day, we would expect to be on site for at least two and a half to three hours to carry out a building survey.

-A Level 2 Homesurvey Report needs less inspection time and we would expect to spend about an hour and a half on a three-bed semi; an hour on the starter home; and no time at all on the listed chunk of country estate because the Homebuyer Report is not a suitable product for a property of that type.
+A Level 2 HomeSurvey Report needs less inspection time.
+We would expect to spend no less than an hour and a half on a three-bed semi in good condition.
+For a tiny studio flat it might take an hour; and we would spend no time at all on a chunk of country house because the Homebuyer Report is not a suitable product for a property of this type.